The Must-have Keto Instant Pot Cookbooks (for 2022)

 You get nutritional information for each one.
 Most of the dishes have less than 10 net grams of carbs per serving, with some going up to 12 grams.

-As with most keto books, it starts out with a brief intro about keto, macros and myths.
+As with most keto books, it starts with a brief intro about keto, macros, and myths.

 Then she introduces cooking keto in a pressure cooker and then digs into what you need to know to cook keto dishes with an instant pot.

-She is very clear about the “real time” it takes to cook with an instant pot, detailing the time for each of the prepping and cooking processes.
+She is very clear about the “real-time” it takes to cook with an instant pot, detailing the time for each prepping and cooking process.